 Support is typically viewed as a cost center.
 Your agents' job is to respond as fast as possible to customers, period.

 In the context of e-commerce, your agents are not only responding to customers request, they are also trying to convert customers.
 Though, there is no easy way to track how much money your support team is generating.
-Some merchants have tried to connect their chat with Google Analytics to send chat events there and track conversion, but this not ideal because it's hard to setup and it doesn't account for sales that happen from a different device or channel.
+Some merchants have tried to connect their chat with Google Analytics to send chat events there and track conversion, but this not ideal because it's hard to set up and it doesn't account for sales that happen from a different device or channel.
 For instance, I'm a prospective customer, I ask questions to an agent from my laptop in the morning.
 Then I buy the product from my laptop in the evening.
 Google Analytics wouldn't associate the sale with the conversation.

-How to use the revenue statistics?
+How to use revenue statistics?

 Ask your agents if they think they are relevant and accurate.
-If so, you can create an incentive for them to hit certain numbers, and add the revenue generated from pre-sale tickets as one of your support KPIs.
+If so, you can create an incentive for them to hit certain numbers, and add the revenue generated from converted tickets as one of your support KPIs.

-What if the customer creates two tickets at the same time?
+- What if the customer creates two tickets at the same time?